dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

-version of the program with another, because I know that in my language these are equivalent, but what I don't know is that the compiler reveals distinguishing characteristics, and perhaps some target-level library that I'm linking with relies upon how the old code worked.
+version of the program with another, because I know that in my language these are equivalent, but what I don't know is that the compiler reveals distinguishing characteristics, and perhaps some target-level library that I'm linking with relies upon details (that were supposed to be hidden) of how the old code worked.
 If that's the case, I can have a working program, and make a change that does not change the meaning of the component _in my language_, but the whole program can no longer work.

 Proving a compiler fully abstract, therefore, is all about proving equivalence preservation.
 So how do we do it?